BurnOutTrader/fund-forge/README.md

 The current setup requires a little bit of changes to some hardcoded variables, but it is easy to get up and running with the test strategy.
 Live trading is still a couple of months away and the architecture and code base will be cleaned up once I have made some final design decisions.

+I have only tested on Mac and Linux, but there should not be any problems with Windows.

 ## Demonstration Testing Data
 You can download data that I have already parsed [here](https://1drv.ms/f/s!AllvRPz1aHoThKEZD9BHCDbvCbHRmg?e=fiBcr3) Password "fundforge"